Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 approaches to detect simplicity and rule of thirds for images are proposed, both algorithms use saliency models to estimate the final classification decision.

-In this repo, the published labeled dataset is used to re-train DNNs for the same tasks.
+In this repo, the published labeled datasets are used to re-train DNNs for the same tasks.